nitesh5695smilebots/Django_Ecommerce/README.md

 - Focus more on the **_Django REST framework_** side of the problem.
 - After fork do not public the repo
 - You need to add requirements.txt file in project
+- add  a readme.md file and add all details about your APIs.
 - You will be evaluated on a **WORKING PROJECT** for:
   - Modularity of Code
   - Security